cerner/terra-ui/src/terra-dev-site/guide/Internationalization/TestingComponentsWhichIncludeTranslations.f.guide.md

 });
 ```

+## Aggregating translations for Jest tests
+With [terra-enzyme-intl](https://github.com/cerner/terra-enzyme-intl), aggregating translations for Jest tests is not necessary.
+The terra-enzyme-intl will use the translation keys for the translation strings  instead of the actual translations.
+If you want to test the actual translation string values, we recommend testing translations with a tool like webdriver.io.

-If you require translations in your Jest tests, create a `jestglobalsetup.js` file in your app.
+However, if you require translations in your Jest tests, you can create a `jestglobalsetup.js` file in your app.

 Add the following code to `jestglobalsetup.js`: